AlharthAlhajHussein/Classifying-Arabic-Letters-From-Audio-Dataset-Using-SVM/README.md

 Welcome to the **Arabic Letters Classification** desktop application repository!
 This project allows users to classify the arabic letters based on various audio features extracted from the audio files.

-The application is built using Python. 🚀
+The ML project is built using Python. 🚀

 ## 🌟 Features